 In the 1980s, the cosmetics industry began using alternatives to spermaceti, most notably jojoba oil, also not technically an oil, but a liquid wax that is very similar in structure to spermaceti.
 Jojoba oil is pressed from the seeds of the desert shrub jojoba (Simmondsia chinensis).
 Today, over 5,000 tonnes of jojoba oil are used annually in personal care products.

-WDCS is concerned that, despite the use of jojoba and synthetic substitutes, unscrupulous or unwitting manufacturers of topical preparations may still be
+WDC is concerned that, despite the use of jojoba and synthetic substitutes, unscrupulous or unwitting manufacturers of topical preparations may still be

 using spermaceti as an ingredient, whether sourced from ongoing hunts in Japan and Indonesia, stockpiles or extracted from whale oil.
-Using simple internet searches, WDCS identified more than 20 cosmetic or personal care products manufactured in China, Iran, the Russian Federation and the Dominican Republic that claimed to contain spermaceti.
+Using simple internet searches, WDC identified more than 20 cosmetic or personal care products manufactured in China, Iran, the Russian Federation and the Dominican Republic that claimed to contain spermaceti.
 Several are available in the USA and European Union although their import would violate CITES.

 In addition, hundreds of patents have been approved in the USA, Europe and Asia for a wide range of makeup, cleansing, moisturizing and rejuvenating

 products, as well as hair dyes and fragrance enhancers, that include whale oil (including specifically sperm whale oil) or whale waxes as a possible ingredient.

 WDC hopes that this summary of the commercial ambitions of the whaling nations will provide a sobering context to the IWC's discussions of reform, including the proposal to be voted on at IWC62 to legitimize commercial whaling for ten years.

 It is clear that Norway, Iceland and Japan are intent on reinventing the whale for the twenty-first century and will use any hunts permitted by the IWC to